alexrigby/DUVis_v2/README.md

-# ReActiVis
+# VisTRAM

-The Research Activity Visualiser (ReActiVis) is the generalised version of [DUVis](https://github.com/DwrUisce/DUVis).
-ReActiVis allows users to interactivley visualize the interaction between activities, workpackages and external stakeholders in their research projects.
+VisTRAM (Visualizing Transdiciplinary Research Activities and Metadata) is the generalised version of [DUVis](https://github.com/DwrUisce/DUVis).
+VisTRAM allows users to interactivley visualize the interaction between activities, workpackages and external stakeholders in their research projects.

 Live version: https://alexrigby.github.io/ReActiVis/